 Energy saving activation decision making may be based on the various information such as load information.
 The prediction result of these information can be used by operators to make energy-saving policies.
 There are many prediction data models which may use ML algorithms for predicting these information, such as energy-saving scenarios prediction data models and traffic load prediction data models.

 The prediction data models are trained to be able to produce the expected training output from the training input.
-The data for models training may include RRC connection number, PRB utilization, energy consumption, service experience, etc. After the training process, the prediction data models for predicting information used to make energy-saving policies can be obtained.
+The data for models training may include the traffic load variation (e.g., RRC connection number, PRB utilization etc.), the network data related to the traffic load variations (e.g., UE throughput, rate of successful handover executions, air-interface delay, CQI related measurements etc.), energy consumption, service experience, etc. After the training process, the prediction data models for predicting information used to make energy-saving policies can be obtained.

 The more accurate the information prediction results are, the better the energy-saving policies based on the information prediction results will be.
 According to the result of information prediction and the energy-saving benefit, the MDA service can assist the energy saving policy decision making by recommending the optimal prediction data models which can provide more accurate information prediction results for consumers.